Home Info Meerkat - Facts, Pictures, Behavior, Diet, Appearance, Characteristics

 Meerkat Diet

-They mainly feed on insects but lizards, snakes, spiders and small mammals are also included in their list of food.
+Their diet mainly consists of insects, but they also consume lizards, snakes, spiders, and small mammals.
 Meerkats possess a natural immunity to the venom of scorpions scouring the Kalahari Desert.
 They also feed on some plants, fungi, and fruit.

 Meerkat Habitat